 IDrive is one of the best cloud backup services there is.
-It’s an affordable, all-round solution that will back up all of your PCs, Macs, and mobile devices to the cloud, make local backups, and sync your files between computers.
-We named it the best online backup solution for multiple computers in our cloud backup roundup.
-We also cover it in detail in this full review.
+It’s an affordable, all-around solution that will back up all of your PCs, Macs, and mobile devices to the cloud, make local backups and sync your files between computers.
+We named it the best online backup solution for multiple computers in our best cloud backup roundup.
+We also cover it in detail in this IDrive review.

 Carbonite is another service that backs up your computers to the cloud.
 It’s a popular service, is a little more expensive, and has some limitations that IDrive doesn’t.

 The question of the hour is, how do they match up?
 Which cloud backup service is better—IDrive or Carbonite?

 Table of Contents

 How They Compare